pradeepxbhagat/BillMortem/readme.md

-BillMortem is a utility tool which helps user to do a post martam on credit card bill.
+BillMortem is a utility tool which helps user to do a postmortem on credit card bill.
 Once user open the bill, pdf reader view will display all the transaction.
 User can search either using search bar or selecting a word/multiple words as a result user will be presented with sectioned transaction and respective total.
 Currently, this is supported only for HDFC and CITI credit card bill.

 Features: